-- (c) Represents the change in fair value as of the vesting date of June 17, 2023 from prior year end of 192,678 shares of restricted stock held by Mr. Nierenberg.
-The fair value as of December 31, 2022 is based on \$8.17 per share, which was the closing price of a share of our Common Stock on December 30, 2022, which was the last trading day of the year.
-The fair value as of the vesting date of June 17, 2023 is based on \$9.30 per share, which was the closing price of a share of our Common Stock on June 16, 2023, which was the last trading day prior to the vesting date. - (3) The Total Stockholder Return assumes \$100 invested in our common stock for the period starting December 31, 2021 through December 31 of the applicable year. - (4) The NAREIT Mortgage REIT index (which was also used in the Company's Form 10-K filing) was used to calculate the Company's peer group total stockholder return.
-The Peer Group Total Stockholder Return assumes \$100 was invested in the NAREIT Mortgage REIT index for the period starting December 31, 2021 through December 31 of the applicable year. - (5) As reported in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023. - (6) The EAD ROE metric is a non-GAAP metric.
+- (e) Represents the average change in fair value of time-vesting restricted stock units held by the non-PEO named executive officers, which vested in 2024.
+The fair value as of December 31, 2023 is based on \$10.68 per share, which was the closing price of a share of our Common Stock on December 29, 2023, which was the last trading day of the year.
+The fair value as of the vesting date of February 23, 2024 is based on \$10.57 per share, which was the closing price of a share of our Common Stock on February 22, 2024, which was the last trading day prior to the vesting date. - The Total Stockholder Return assumes \$100 invested in our common stock for the period starting (3)December 31, 2021 through December 31 of the applicable year. - (4) The NAREIT Mortgage REIT index (which was also used in the Company's Form 10-K filing) was used to calculate the Company's peer group total stockholder return.
+The Peer Group Total Stockholder Return assumes \$100 was invested in the NAREIT Mortgage REIT index for the period starting December 31, 2021 through December 31 of the applicable year. - (5) As reported in our Annual Report on Form 10-K for the fiscal year ended December 31, 2024. - (6) The EAD ROE metric is a non-GAAP metric.
 EAD ROE is utilized in our long-term incentive plan but is not a financial measure under GAAP.
 Please refer to Annex A for a discussion and reconciliation of EAD to the most directly comparable GAAP measure.
-EAD ROE for the year represents reported 2023 FY EAD divided by average quarterly Common Stockholder's Equity over the same period.
+EAD ROE for the year represents reported 2024 FY EAD divided by average quarterly Common Stockholder's Equity over the same period.